-This may sound like a very silly idea but there is logic behind it.
-No matter what sort of heating you may have in your home or heating you may wish to convert to the summer is by far the best time to think about it and get anything done that needs doing.
-The problem is, most people do not think like this and wait until the first cool nights of autumn and by then it can be too late.
+This may sound like a very silly idea, but there is a logic behind it.
+No matter what sort of heating you may have in your home or heating you may wish to convert to, the summer is by far the best time to think about it and get anything done that needs doing.
+The problem is most people do not think like this and wait until the first cool nights of autumn, and by then, it can be too late.

 Gas Fire Servicing

 Not a glamorous subject, but gas fire servicing is an important one.
 Gas fires are safe and generally a very good option for any home, but they do need to be serviced to remain so.
 Gas leaks are clearly a very bad thing, but the less well-known risk of carbon monoxide poisoning is perhaps even more important.
 By getting your fire serviced each year, you are helping to ensure your own safety.
 However, getting it serviced right about the time you want to start using it can be risky.
 Firstly a problem may be found that needs a new part of a replacement fire; if it is cold, you will then have to live with it.
 If you service the fire in the summer, any issues that come up can be dealt with at a time when you don’t need the fire.
 The more direct risk is if you start using the fire after a long summer before it has been serviced, you may be risking your safety because an issue won’t be found until the busy servicing people can get to you, which could be weeks or months in the autumn and winter.